 ‘Slices through the confusion and the contradictions with grace, elegance and compassion.
 I really cannot say good enough things about it.’ – CHRIS VAN TULLEKEN

 From autism to allergies, ADHD to long Covid, more people are being labelled with medical conditions than ever before.
+But can a diagnosis do us more harm than good?

 The boundaries between sickness and health are being redrawn.
 Mental health categories are shifting and expanding all the time, radically altering what we consider to be ‘normal’.
 Genetic tests can now detect pathologies decades before people experience symptoms, and sometimes before they’re even born.
 And increased health screening draws more and more people into believing they are unwell.